ThePeePs/DigitalBlasphemy-Downloader/README.md

 If you have any suggestions, feature requests or find a bug, please open a issue.<br>
 If you would like to contribute, please fork the repo, and submit a Pull Request.

+## This project is nolonger supported, please see the newer [python version](https://github.com/ThePeePs/DigitalBlasphemy-Downloader-py).

 ## Usage
 If you are on Windows, you need to install Perl (see [Windows Install](https://github.com/ThePeePs/DigitalBlasphemy-Downloader#windows-install)).
 The following modules are also requred.<br>
 * Sys::Hostname::Long